free prenuptial agreement template

 In re Marriage of Miotke (2019) 35 Cal.App.5th 849

-Mutual spousal support waiver enforced when both spouses had similar earning histories and wife had $107,000 net worth at signing despite not working at that time.
+Mutual spousal support waiver enforced when both spouses had similar earning histories as architects and wife had $107,000 net worth at signing while working part-time.

 In re Marriage of Howell (2011) 195 Cal.App.4th 1062